Agnostic Private Density Estimation for GMMs via List Global Stability

-\allowdisplaybreaks \begin{section}{Introduction}
+\begin{section}{Introduction}

-Density estimation is a fundamental problem that has been studied for decades in statistics.
-In this problem, we have access to samples drawn i.i.d.~from an unknown distribution $f$ that belongs to a known class of distributions $\cF$.
+Density estimation is a fundamental problem that has been studied by statisticians for decades.
+In this problem, we have access to i.i.d. samples from an unknown distribution $f$ that belongs to a known class of distributions $\cF$.
 The goal is to find a distribution $\hat{f} \in \cF$ that is close to $f$ with respect to the total variation distance (i.e., $L_1$ distance).
-This setting, often referred to as the \textit{realizable} setting, is unrealistic in most cases, since the true distribution might not be exactly a member of the class $\cF$.
+This setting, often referred to as the \emph{realizable} setting, is unrealistic in most cases, since the true distribution might not be exactly a member of the class $\cF$\footnote{Unless $\cF$ is chosen to be a very rich class of distributions, which would make the estimation problem harder.}.
 This might happen due to model misspecification or adversarial corruptions.
 For example, we expect a density estimation method for Gaussians to perform well even if $f$ is only approximately a Gaussian.
-As opposed to the realizable setting, in the agnostic setting, we do not assume that $f$ belongs to the class $\cF$.
-Instead, the goal is to find a distribution $\hat{f} \in \cF$ that is as close to $f$ as possible compared to the best possible distribution in $\cF$.
+As opposed to the realizable setting, in the \emph{agnostic} setting, we do not assume that $f$ belongs to $\cF$; instead, the goal is to find a distribution $\hat{f} \in \cF$ that is as close to $f$ as possible compared to the ``best'' distribution in $\cF$.

 \begin{definition}[Agnostic Density Estimation] Let $\cF$ be a class of distributions, $C\geq 1$, and $\alpha,\beta \in (0,1)$.
 An algorithm $\cA$ is said to be a $C$-agnostic $(m,\alpha,\beta)$-learner for $\cF$ if: \begin{quote} For every distribution $g$, after receiving an i.i.d.~sample set $S$ of size at least $m$ from $g$, the algorithm outputs a distribution $\hat{f}=\cA(S)$, such that $\dtv(\hat{f},g)\leq C \cdot OPT+\alpha$ with probability at least $1-\beta$, where $\dtv$ is the total variation distance (see Section~\ref{sec:prelim}), and $OPT=\inf_{f\in \cF}\dtv(g,f)$ measures how far $g$ is from the class $\cF$. \end{quote} \end{definition}